Thriller (album)

 Thriller is the sixth studio album by the American singer and songwriter Michael Jackson, released on November 29, 1982, by Epic Records.
-It was produced by Quincy Jones, who had previously worked with Jackson on his 1979 album Off the Wall.
-Jackson wanted to create an album where "every song was a killer".
-With the ongoing backlash against disco music at the time, he moved in a new musical direction, resulting in a mix of pop, post-disco, rock, funk, and R&B sounds.
-Thriller foreshadows the contradictory themes of Jackson's personal life, as he began using a motif of paranoia and darker themes.
-Paul McCartney appears on "The Girl Is Mine", the first credited appearance of a featured artist on a Michael Jackson album.
+It was produced by Quincy Jones, who previously worked with Jackson on his album Off the Wall (1979).
 Recording took place from April to November 1982 at Westlake Recording Studios in Los Angeles, California, with a budget of $750,000.
+With the ongoing backlash against disco music, Jackson moved in a new musical direction, resulting in darker themes and a mix of genres, including rock for the first time.
+Paul McCartney appears as the first credited featured artist on a Jackson album.

-Thriller became Jackson's first number-one album on the US Billboard Top LPs & Tapes chart, where it spent a record 37 non-consecutive weeks at number one, from February 26, 1983, to April 14, 1984.
-Seven singles were released: "The Girl Is Mine", "Billie Jean", "Beat It", "Wanna Be Startin' Somethin'", "Human Nature", "P.Y.T.
-(Pretty Young Thing)", and "Thriller".
-They all reached the top 10 on the US Billboard Hot 100 chart, setting a record for the most top 10 singles from an album, with "Beat It" and "Billie Jean" reaching number one.
-Following Jackson's performance of "Billie Jean" in the Motown 25 television special, where he debuted his signature moonwalk dance, the sales of the album significantly increased, selling one million copies worldwide per week.
-The "Thriller" music video was premiered to great anticipation in December 1983 and played regularly on MTV, which also increased the sales.
+Thriller was praised by critics and soon attracted greater acclaim.
+It was Jackson's first number 1 album on the US Billboard Top LPs & Tapes chart, and stood atop for a record 37 non-consecutive weeks.
+The album’s second and third singles, "Billie Jean" and "Beat It", topped the US Billboard Hot 100 chart, while "The Girl Is Mine", "Wanna Be Startin' Somethin', "Human Nature", "P.Y.T.
+(Pretty Young Thing)", and "Thriller" also reached the Top 10, setting a record for the most Top 10 hits from one album.
+Sales of Thriller surged after Jackson debuted his signature moonwalk dance in Motown 25 and the "Thriller" music video premiered on MTV, and by 1984 it had sold 32 million copies worldwide, making it the best-selling album of all time.

-With 32 million copies sold worldwide by the end of 1983, Thriller became the best-selling album of all time.
-It was the best-selling album of 1983 worldwide, and in 1984 it became the first album to become the best-selling in the United States for two years.
-It set industry standards with its songs, music videos, and promotional strategies influencing artists, record labels, producers, marketers, and choreographers.
-The success gave Jackson an unprecedented level of cultural significance for a black American, breaking racial barriers in popular music, earning him regular airplay on MTV and leading to a meeting with US President Ronald Reagan at the White House.
-Thriller was among the first albums to use music videos as promotional tools; the videos for "Billie Jean", "Beat It" and "Thriller" are credited for transforming music videos into a serious art form.
+Thriller was the best-selling album of 1983 worldwide, and in 1984 it became the first album to be the best-selling in the United States for two years.
+The success gave Jackson an unprecedented level of cultural significance for a black American, breaking racial barriers in popular music, earning him regular airplay on MTV, leading to a meeting with US President Ronald Reagan at the White House, and notably causing an intense fan frenzy known as "Michaelmania".
+The album's several music videos are credited with transforming music videos into a serious art form.